edmnt/ECommerce/README.md

 # E Commerce Project

-This project is a backend API project for **e-commerce**.
+This project is a backend API project for e-commerce.
 This project's abilities are;
   - Basic Authentication (SignIn and SignUp).
-  - Purchasing Order and Viewing Own Orders.
+  - Purchasing Order and Viewing User's Own Orders.
   - Viewing Services that provided.

 ## Requirements

 - Node.js v14 or newer versions.
 - npm

-## Kurulum Adımları
+- Docker Desktop (If you use docker commands to start the project)

+## Setup And Start the Project

 1. Clone the project: